7499th Support Group: 7405th Support Squadron

-The former 7499th Squadron became the 7405th Support Squadron, remaining at Wiesbaden as the only unit to conduct corridor collection.

-The 7405th had been openly tasked with the courier mission to West Berlin, meaning it was to conduct daily flights to and from Tempelhof Air Base carrying passengers and priority cargo.
+The 7405th Support Squadron became the flying element of the upgraded group, remaining at Wiesbaden as the only unit to conduct corridor collection.
+The 7405th was openly tasked with the courier mission to West Berlin, meaning it was to conduct daily flights to and from Tempelhof Central Airport carrying passengers and priority cargo.
 It was known as the "Berlin for Lunch Bunch".
 Under this cover the newer aircraft were to continue their collection using better sensors, including the first infrared imagery sensors.
 Its C-47s and RB-26s soldiered on into the late 1950s, and some C-54s until 1963.
-In 1959 the C-47s were supplanted by four Convair T-29s, navigator trainers converted for courier work and vertical photography, but another generation was about to arrive.
+In 1959 the C-47s were supplanted by four Convair T-29s, navigation trainers converted for courier work and vertical photography, but another generation was about to arrive.

-A new aircraft, a specially modified Boeing EC-97G Stratofreighter, made its appearance in 1953.
-This aircraft (serial 49-2952), covertly carrying a 240-inch focal length camera, was codenamed PIE FACE and was mostly used along the periphery of the satellite nations.
-This camera, with a 20-foot focal length, was developed by Boston University and was installed initially in an RB-36.
-However, it was later decided that because an overflight though the corridor to Tempelhof by an RB-36 would probably be too provocative, it would be better if a transport aircraft was equipped with this huge camera.
-The work to remove the camera from the RB-36 and install it in the C-97 was conducted in a secure hangar at Convair at Air Force Plant No. 4, Carswell AFB.
+A new aircraft, a specially modified Boeing Boeing EC-97G Stratofreighter, made its appearance in 1953.
+This aircraft (serial 49-2952), covertly carrying a 240-inch focal length camera, was codenamed Pie Face and was mostly used along the periphery of the satellite nations.
+This camera, with a 20-foot focal length, was developed by Boston University and was installed initially in a Convair RB-36 Peacemaker.
+However, it was later decided that because an overflight though the Berlin Air Corridors to Tempelhof by an RB-36 would probably be too provocative, it would be better if a transport aircraft was equipped with this huge camera.
+The work to remove the camera from the RB-36 and install it in the C-97 was conducted in a secure hangar at Convair at Air Force Plant No. 4, Carswell Air Force Base, Texas.
 The camera took 18 x 36-inch negatives exposed at 0.0025 seconds and could be positioned to take vertical or left or right oblique photographs through a large window which was hidden by covert doors.